-All the trademark Edwardian features you might expect in an Arts & Crafts garden can be found here; pools, a rill, gazebos and wisteria-clad pergolas, all of which are used to link areas and provide focal points whilst the topiary, hedges, walls and paths clearly define each garden room.
+Everything you might expect to find in an Arts & Crafts garden can be found here; pools, a rill, gazebos and wisteria-clad pergolas, all of which are used to link areas and provide focal points whilst the topiary, hedges, walls and paths clearly define each garden room.

 Wollerton Old Hall has expanded over the 30+ years of Lesley & John’s ownership with constant tweaks being made to keep the contrasting garden spaces looking fresh.
 Truly a joint venture, they are both equally passionate about the beautiful garden they have created.

 A handy map helps the visitor to navigate the maze of paths & individual areas.
 I particularly liked the formality of the Old Garden and the Lime Alley, dissected by the lower rill (I had to stop myself from jumping over it like a child) which leads to the marvellous & much photographed Upper Rill, with sedentary box balls contrasting with huge terracotta tubs frothing with hydrangeas.